The

 plus may be modified with a preceding number to indicate the maximum

 number of intervening words.
-E.g. dog+4bark
+E.g. dog+4bark will search for

 "dog" followed by "bark" with up to 4 words intervening.